ubcctf/ubcctf.github.io/_posts/2022-03-13-utctf-miscchallenges.md

 ## Moral of the Challenge:

-just look the flag up lol
+sometimes, you can just look the flag up

 ## Challenge Description:

 We are provided a pastebin link https://pastebin.com/T7r9vFvg which contained a smart contract, and an address on what appears to be the ETH blockchain 0x867D66C78235CD6c989FbFA34606FcfF637fB613,and tasked with finding a flag.

-# Solution
+## Solution

 We *could* have examined the pastebin code for vulnerabilities.